 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

-- a Removing the SIM tray WWAN models

-- b base cover
+- a base cover

-- c battery
+- b battery

-- 3 To remove the WWAN card: - a Remove the M2x3 screw that secures the WWAN metal bracket to the system [1] and then lift and remove the metal bracket off the WWAN card [2]. - b Disconnect the two antenna cables from the WWAN card [3]. - c Pull out the WWAN card from its connector on the system board [4].
+- 3 To remove the WWAN card:

+- a Remove the M2x3 screw that secures the WWAN metal bracket to the system [1] and then lift and remove the metal bracket off the WWAN card [2].

+- b Disconnect the two antenna cables from the WWAN card [3].

+c Pull out the WWAN card from its connector on the system board [4].